Immigration for

 Permanent Residency

 EB 1-1 – Academic researchers and scientists who can demonstrate that they have extraordinary abilities in their field of expertise will be able to obtain permanent residency as an EB 1-1 status holder.
-Recipients of this category need not have an offer of employment.
+Recipients of this category can self-petition – meaning they do not need an employer to sponsor them.

 EB 1-2 – Academic researchers and scientists who can demonstrate that they are outstanding professors or researchers may qualify for permanent residency as an EB 1-2 status holder.

-National Interest Waiver – Academic researchers and scientists who can demonstrate that their employment will be in the United State’s “national interest” may be able to obtain permanent residency.
+National Interest Waiver – Academic researchers and scientists who can demonstrate that their employment will be in the United State’s “national interest” may be able to obtain permanent residency through the national interest waiver (NIW).
+This classification can be self-petitioned – meaning an applicant need not be sponsored by an employer.